baking-bad/netezos/README.md

 <a href="https://www.nuget.org/packages/Netezos/"><img src="https://img.shields.io/nuget/dt/Netezos.svg" /></a>
 [![License: MIT](https://img.shields.io/github/license/baking-bad/netezos.svg)](https://opensource.org/licenses/MIT)

+> The first version of the library has been moved to the `v1` branch for historical purposes.

 Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the [Tezos](https://tezos.com/) blockchain.

 The following features have been implemented so far: